 II - What are there to discover at An Dong market Vietnam?

+Among top famous places to visit in Ho Chi Minh city, this market is highly recommended as a should not miss site for travelers and shoppingholics.
 When entering the building, you are going to be overwhelmed by the bustling and dynamic atmosphere.
 Not only do the local people seek here to import products for retailing but domestic and foreign visitors also get to sightsee and exchange, especially the Chinese.

 1 - What to shop at An Dong market Saigon